 I also run Postnatal Therapy Groups.
-These group sessions are funded by charitable donations and are free for the mothers and babies who attend.
+These group sessions are funded by charitable donations or the NHS and are free for the mothers and babies who attend.
 Mothers are usually referred by their Health Visitor but self-referral is also possible.
-For more information on these groups, click here.

 What happens in a session?

 There is no set pattern or structure to a session, and the amount of creativity involved varies with each person and how comfortable they feel expressing themselves through artistic media.
 We always begin by talking, and as things emerge we might start to find ways of expressing your thoughts and feelings using images or small objects or characters.

 Once we have an image or a metaphor we can develop this further and start to think about the issue from a different perspective using the image in front of us.
 There is no pressure to be creative, some sessions may be totally verbal, others more physical and visual.

 You do not need to be particularly creative or artistic to participate in arts based psychotherapy.
 Simply a willingness to think about your feelings and engage with the process is all that is required.

 What feedback do you give to parents when their child attends therapy?